christopherrc819/christopherrc819/README.md

 ⭐️ Currently Working on: Frontend Mentor Projects, and freecodecamp: Vanilla JS, Sass

-🌱 Currently Learning on: JavaScript, Bootstrap, CSS Design Systems and Architecture, Accessibility
+🌱 Currently Learning: JavaScript, Bootstrap, CSS Design Systems and Architecture, Accessibility

 > "An ounce of action is worth a ton of theory" -Ralph Waldo Emerson